 If you are using a personal cell phone or operating a home office, you can use a virtual phone number instead of your private number.
 With a virtual phone number, calls can still be routed to your cell phone without customers gaining access to your personal phone number.

 Virtual phones give you access to advanced calling features, including IVR (Interactive Voice Response), call recording, conference calling, time-based routing, call stacking, and voice-mail.
 You can get advanced calling features that Fortune 500 companies have without significant expense.
 Many providers offer these features for free as part of the deal.
 Also, many virtual phone numbers can also support texting.
 That’s something landlines can’t do.

 A virtual phone number may also save on long distance calls.
-Using Voice over Internet Protocol (VoIP) with your virtual phone service can save significant amounts of money.
+Using Voice over Internet Protocol (VoIP), which is a cloud-based phone service, with your virtual phone service can save significant amounts of money.
 There are no more local tolls and no long-distance charges for domestic calls.
 Most international calls are free as well.
 Finally, you can also use virtual phone numbers to appear more “local.”
 If you want to appear to have a local presence, set up virtual phone numbers in all the area codes you serve.
 With a VoIP system, you can make changes easily through a dashboard.
 Virtual phone lines with local numbers can be created in more than 100 countries worldwide with virtual number forwarding to any device.
 If you every need help managing your messages, then consider checking out these texting solutions for small business.